Linerre/Jessie/highlighters/README.md

 ## The server
 Please consier using the Live Server plug-in for VS Code to open the `.html` file.
 Or use any server that can put the HTML on live.
 Otherwise the console will not support JS modules.
 Hence everything nor working.

+## TO DO
-- [ ] Figure this out so that VS Code will not be mendatory.
+- [ ] Figure this out so that VS Code will not be mendatory;
+- [ ] Figure out if there is a way to automatically detect the langauge;